SpenceKonde/megaTinyCore/megaavr/extras/Ref_Defines.md

 ## Core feature detection
 * `DEVICE_PORTMUX_TCA = 1` 1 = each wave output channel can be moved individually, like tinyAVRs.
 2 = Whole thing moved at once
 There are a number of macros for determining what (if any) features the core supports (these are shared with megaTinyCore and ATTinyCore (2.0.0+)
 * `CORE_HAS_FASTIO = 2` - If defined as 1 or higher. indicates that `digitalWriteFast()` and `digitalReadFast()` is available.
 If undefined or defined as 0, these are not available.
-If 2 or higher, s it is for all parts on megaTinyCore, `pinModeFast()` is also available.
+If 2 or higher, as it is for all parts on megaTinyCore, `pinModeFast()` is also available.
 If defined as -1, there are no `digital____Fast()` functions, but with constant pins, these functions are optimized aggressively for speed and flash usage (though not all the way down to 1 instruction).
+If not defined at all, the core may not be aggressively optimized.
 * `CORE_HAS_OPENDRAIN = 1` - If defined as 1, indicates that `openDrain()` and (assuming `CORE_HAS_FASTIO` is >= 1) `openDrainFast()` are available.
 If undefined or 0, these are not available.
 * `CORE_HAS_PINCONFIG = 1` - If defined as Indicates that `pinConfigure()` is available.
 If not defined or defined as 0, it is not available.
-* `CORE_HAS_TIMER_TAKEOVER = 1` - if defined as 1, `takeOverTCxn()` functions are available to let user code take full control of TCA0, TCA1 and/or TCD0.
+* `CORE_HAS_TIMER_TAKEOVER = 1` - if defined as 1 or more, `takeOverTCxn()` functions are available to let user code take full control of TCA0, TCA1 and/or TCD0.
+If a part, for which support has been provided by one of my cores, in a release, without a takeOverTCxn() function for a timer it has, and later gets a takeOverTCxn function for that timer, there would need to be a CORE_HAS_TIMER_TAKEOVER = 2 for versions of the core that have that new function.
+I hope, however, to give all new timers a takeOver function if one is appropriate with the first release of support for parts having those timers.
-* `CORE_HAS_TIMER_RESUME = 0`- if defined as 1, the corresponding `resumeTCxn()` functions, which reinitialize them and return them to their normal core-integrated functions, are available.
+* `CORE_HAS_TIMER_RESUME = 0`- if defined as 1, the corresponding `resumeTCAn()` functions, which reinitialize them and return them to their normal core-integrated functions, are available.
+Different values in the future might be used to indicate that resume timers other than TCAn, or which might have an option to resume TCD0.
 Not available on megaTinyCore.
 * `ADC_NATIVE_RESOLUTION = 10 or 12`- This is the maximum resolution, in bits, of the ADC without using oversampling.
 * `ADC_NATIVE_RESOLUTION_LOW = 8` - The ADC has a resolution setting that chooses between ADC_NATIVE_RESOLUTION, and a lower resolution.
 * `ADC_DIFFERENTIAL = 0, 1, or 2` - This is defined as 1 if the part has a basic differential ADC (no gain, and V<sub>analog_in</sub> constrained to between Gnd and V<sub>Ref</sub>, as on the Dx-series), and 2 if it has a full-featured one.
 It does not indicate whether said differential capability is exposed by the core.
 This is 0 for 0/1-series and 2 for 2-series.
-Classic AVRs on ATTinyCore 2.0.0+ will define this as -1 if they have a differential ADC, as their ADC takes differential channels in a totally different way.
+Classic AVRs on ATTinyCore 2.0.0+ will define this as -1 if they have a differential ADC, as their ADC takes differential channels in a totally different way, and will not define it at all if they do not.
 See also `CORE_HAS_ANALOG_DIFF`
 * `SUPPORT_LONG_TONES = 0 or 1` - On some modern AVR cores, an intermediate value in the tone duration calculation can overflow (which is timed by counting times the pin is flipped) leading to a maximum duration of 4.294 million millisecond.
 This is worst at high frequencies, and can manifest at durations as short as 65 seconds worst case.
 Working around this, however, costs some flash, so megaTinyCore only supports long tones on parts with more than 8k of flash.
 If `SUPPORT_LONG_TONES` is defined as 1, as long as (duration * frequency)/500 < 4.294 billion, the duration will not be truncated.
 If it is defined as 0, the bug was known to the core maintainer and they chose not to fully correct it (eg, to save flash) but took the obvious step to reduce the impact, it will be truncated if (duration * frequency) exceeds 4.294 billion.
 If `SUPPORT_LONG_TONES` is not defined at all, the bug may be present in its original form, in which case the duration will be truncated if (duration * frequency) exceeds 2.14 billion.
 * `CORE_HAS_ANALOG_ENH = 1` - If defined as 1, `analogReadEnh()` (enhanced analogRead) is available.
 Otherwise, it is not; it is 1 for all parts on recent versions of megaTinyCore.
 * `CORE_HAS_ANALOG_DIFF = 0 or 1` - If defined as 1, `analogReadDiff()` (differential enhanced analogRead) is available.
 Otherwise, it is not.
-1 for 2-series, 0 for others.
+1 for 2-series (which has a differential ADC) and for the Ex/Dx-series, which have at least a mediocre , 0 for others (as they do not).
 It has same features as enhanced, except that it takes a differential measurement.
 If this is -128, (128 unsigned), it is a classic AVR, not a modern one with a differential ADC, and the core's analogRead implementation accepts the constants listed in the core documentation to make an analogRead of a differential pair.
+* `CORE_HAS_ERRORFUNS = 1` - Newly added define - it's become apparent that reliance on the core's badArg and badCall functions was impacting portability of library code; this can be tested for by libraries which use badArg() and badCall() so that if it's not present, the library can include a copy of the definitions.
+Mostly meant for internal use, though some other people *might* be using badArg() or badCall() in their libraries?

 ## Hardware feature detection
 * `ADC_MAX_OVERSAMPLED_RESOLUTION` = 13 (tinyAVR0/1), 15 (Dx-series) or 17 (tinyAVR 2 or Ex-series) - If either `CORE_HAS_ANALOG_ENH` or `CORE_HAS_ANALOG_DIFF` is 1, this will be defined as the maximum resolution obtainable automatically via oversampling and decimation using those functions.